gongchengra/rust-stakeholder/README.md

 rust-stakeholder --dev-type fullstack --complexity extreme --alerts --team
 ```

-## Career benefits
+## Benefits

-- **Promotion Fast-Track**: Skip the tedious "delivering value" step entirely
+- **Promotion fast-track**: Skip the tedious "delivering value" step entirely
-- **Meeting Domination**: Let it run in the background during Zoom calls to seem busy
+- **Meeting domination**: Let it run in the background during calls to seem busy
-- **Deadline Extensions**: "Sorry, still resolving those critical system alerts"
+- **Deadline extensions**: "Sorry, still resolving those critical system alerts"
-- **Salary Negotiation Tool**: Just leave it running during your performance review
+- **Salary negotiation**: Just leave it running during your review
-- **Job Security**: Become the only person who seems to understand your fictional systems
+- **Job security**: Become the only person who seems to understand your fictional systems

 ## Testimonials

 > "I left rust-stakeholder running over the weekend.
 When I came back on Monday, I had been promoted to Principal Engineer." - Anonymous

-> "My manager doesn't know what I do, and thanks to rust-stakeholder, neither do I." - Satisfied User
+> "No one knows what I do, and thanks to rust-stakeholder, neither do I." - Satisfied User

 > "Since installing rust-stakeholder, my colleagues have stopped asking me for help because my work 'looks too advanced'." - Senior Imposter Engineer